eoinkelly/ember-runloop-handbook/README.md

 ### A note about future work

-There are 2 functions in the Runloop API let us schedule "future work":
+There are 2 functions in the runloop API let us schedule "future work":

 1. `Ember.run.later`
 1. `Ember.run.next`

 Each of these API functions is a way of expressing _when_ you would like work (a callback function) to happen.
-The garuantee provided by the Runloop is that it will also manage the other work that results from running that function.
-It does not garuantee anything else!
+The guarantee provided by the runloop is that it will also manage the other work that results from running that function.
+It does not guarantee anything else!

 The key points: